Shravani512/Devops-Learning/Kubernetes/Basics.md

 - On each worker node, the Kubelet runs as an agent to ensure containers are running exactly as instructed by the control plane.
 - The kubelet communicates with the container runtime to create, run, and monitor containers.
 - In short: kubectl → API Server → Scheduler/Controller Manager/etcd → Worker Node → Kubelet → Containers.

+# Creating a Kubernetes cluster

+- 1. kubeadm
+A tool used to create a Kubernetes cluster manually on real or virtual machines.
+Mostly for learning or production on bare-metal.

+- 2. minikube
+A lightweight tool to run a single-node Kubernetes cluster on your local machine (good for beginners).

+- 3. KinD (Kubernetes in Docker) ⭐
+Runs a Kubernetes cluster inside Docker containers.
+It is mostly used for:
+Testing Kubernetes
+CI/CD pipelines
+Learning quickly without heavy setup
+(That star in your image likely means recommended for practice.)

+- 4. AWS EKS / Azure AKS / GCP GKE
+These are managed Kubernetes services provided by cloud vendors.
+You don’t create the control plane — the cloud provider manages it.

+- 5. Killercoda
+An online platform with free interactive Kubernetes labs running in the browser.

+- 6. Rancher
+A Kubernetes management platform used for deploying, scaling, and managing multiple clusters.

+### KinD (Will start with this as of now)